This article first appeared on August 3, 2017. It has been updated slightly.

 Nick Hodge takes second place to pretty much nobody when it comes to teasing microcap stocks that he claims will have massive, massive market success and soar to “dizzying heights” … so when I first saw this pitch about a “new FDA mandate” and a machine that can stop every “life-threatening superbug,” I figured it was a repeat.

-The basics are in the top of his ad:
+The basics are in the top of his ad, which is essentially unchanged since August:

 “A new device is emerging that’s promising to…